yanairon/taskpods/README.md

 ## Contributing

 Contributions, bug reports, and feature requests are welcome!
 Feel free to open an issue or submit a pull request.

----

-### Why worktrees?

-Git worktrees let you have multiple branches checked out in separate directories without duplicating your entire `.git` object store.
-They’re faster than clones, don’t waste disk space, and make cleanup trivial.  `taskpods` wraps a handful of `git worktree` commands with sensible defaults and adds quality‑of‑life features like automatic PR creation and safe aborts.

-### DISCLAIMER

-This tool is provided “as is” with no warranty.
-It writes to your Git repository and could potentially cause data loss if used incorrectly.
-Read the code, use it at your own risk, and always back up anything important before experimenting.